airswap/airswap-about/protocols/last-look.md

 ### `getLevels`

-Given a token pair, return an array with different levels of size and price.
+Given a token pair, return an array with amounts at various sizes.

 ```TypeScript
 getLevels(